 – Submitting your own article: if it passes the editor’s review, a submitted article would be published with credits and attributes to the original author.

-– A for-profit business (as opposed to nonprofit business) that wishes to promote a product on IWF1, should consider being charged a fee, agreed on prior to any publication / promotion on the site – as you’ll be making money from clients channeled towards you by IWF1, it’s only reasonable that IWF1 get a share.
+– A commercial business (as opposed to nonprofit business) that wishes to promote a product on IWF1, should consider being charged a fee, agreed on prior to any publication / promotion on the site – as you’ll be making money from clients channeled towards you by IWF1, it’s only reasonable that IWF1 get a share.

 – IWF1 reserves the right to remove any submitted article had it fails to comply with the mentioned principles or terms agreed on beforehand.

 - Objective – obviously, when promoting a product you’re already naturally biased towards it, however, in this sense – objective – means you must stick to facts, spreading misleading information is not allowed.

 - Informative / practical – articles must hold a certain value to them, otherwise they’ll be a waist of your time as well as readers’ time.